MoVehrs/DynRPG-Plugins/limit_break/README.md

    **Important Command Setup Requirements:**

-   - The command must be a basic "Attack" type command, not a skill menu or subtype
+   - The command must be a basic "Attack" type command, not a skill menu or subtype.

-   - The command name can be anything (e.g., "Limit", "Special", "Break")
+   - The command name can be anything (e.g., "Limit", "Special", "Break").

-   - When creating the Ultimate Limit command, use the same settings
+   - When creating the Ultimate Limit command, use the same settings.

-   - Other command types (skill menus, item, etc.) should use different IDs
+   - Other command types (skill menus, item, etc.) should use different IDs.